padmavathi-desikan/OnlineMarketplace/README.md

 * If you have logged in as a Shopper, you will be able to view all Store Fronts and navigate to a specific store front and buy Products.
 * A small note , wait till the metamask shows `browsersynched : connected` or console shows `InstanceGot` comment for all functions to work correctly.
 Also kindly wait for the `Confirmed transaction notification` in a seperate dialog box from metamask to ensure that updates in UI are reflected correctly.

+## Library Usage
+As required by the project guidelines, this submission uses SafeMath library for implementing all arithmetic operations since it prevents integer overflow or underflow while performing any arithmetic operations.

+## Implementing Emergency Stop
+The `Pausable` contract in Online Marketplace follows the emergency stop pattern.
+All the smart contracts inherit this emergency stop functionality that can be used in case of some issue. `Stop Admin`, `Stop StoreOwner`,`Stop StoreFront` buttons are placed in the UI to implement the emergency stop functionality.